 What is the Best Tea for You?

-The best tea is going to be one that targets the area(s) you’re struggling with.
+The best detox teas are going to be ones that target the area(s) you’re struggling with.
 Sometimes you can create your own combination that works for your body.
 Rather than searching for a one-size-fits-all solution, see what ingredients to look for based on the results you want.

 Chamomile tea has always been popular because of its soothing and relaxing quality.
-It’s the perfect beverage to drink before bed to help you wind down, and is often used by those who suffer with insomnia.
-It also soothes the stomach, which can relax the feeling of anxiety and aids digestion and bloating.
+It’s the perfect beverage to drink before bed to help you wind down, and is often used by those who suffer from insomnia.
+It also soothes the stomach, which can relax the feeling of anxiety, aid digestion, and bloating.
 Other ingredients to look for may include valerian root, lavender and lemon balm,